abdshomad/slides-ai/prd/07_enhancements.md

 Building on the strong visual foundation, this phase introduces features to enhance content intelligence, presentation delivery, and introduce multi-user workflows.

-*   **[Active] AI-Suggested Layouts:** The AI will analyze the content of a slide (e.g., a list of steps, a comparison of two products) and proactively suggest the most effective layout (e.g., Timeline, Comparison) to best represent the information.
+*   **[Done] AI-Suggested Layouts:** The AI now analyzes the content for each slide during the outline phase and automatically selects the most effective layout to represent the information (e.g., choosing a "Timeline" layout for chronological steps or a "Comparison" layout for contrasting ideas).
 *   **[Done] Expanded Image Sourcing:** Integrated a stock photo search feature directly into the Image Studio, providing a wider, more curated selection of high-quality visual assets from third-party royalty-free image providers.
+*   **[Done] AI-Powered Chart Generation:** Users can now generate bar, line, and pie charts directly within a slide by providing data or instructions in natural language.
-*   **Presenter Coach:** An AI-powered tool that analyzes speaker notes and slide content to provide real-time feedback on pacing, clarity, and engagement during practice runs.
+*   **[Active] Presenter Coach:** An AI-powered tool that analyzes speaker notes and slide content to provide real-time feedback on pacing, clarity, and engagement during practice runs.
 *   **Real-time Collaboration:** Allow multiple users to view and edit the presentation outline and slides simultaneously, with changes reflected in real-time for all participants.

 ---